Infant Mortality Is Still a Problem in the United States

 Preventing Infant Mortality

 Though infant mortality is still a major problem in the United States, there are organizations such as NICHD working to tackle the issue.
-The main ways to improve infant outcomes in the U.S. appear to be through education and improved resources for at-risk populations.
+The main ways to improve infant outcomes in the U.S. appear to be through education, improved resources for at-risk populations, and addressing substance use concerns like THC.
+By focusing on comprehensive approaches, the NICHD aims to continue making significant strides in reducing infant mortality rates and promoting the health and safety of all children.

 (http://www.cdc.gov/reproductivehealth/maternalinfanthealth/infantmortality.htm)